Tunisia

 Ultimately this is a thumbs down from me.
 I really don’t see any OUV, and with all the blue and white painted buildings, the vibe is a smaller and less impressive version of Mykonos or Oia on Santorini (the latter is mentioned as a similar example in the dossier).
 Forcing inscription here feels like adding Mykonos or Santorini, simply because they are Mykonos or Santorini.

-Alongside the recent inscription of Djerba, it’s hard not to conclude that “let’s get WH status for our key tourist attractions” is the current strategy.
+Alongside the recent inscription of Djerba, it’s hard not to conclude that “let’s get WH status for our key tourist attractions” is Tunisia's current strategy.

 Getting there

 It’s extremely easy to access, being one stop further along the train line from Carthage Hannibal station, where most visits to the Carthage site will start.
-There are …
+There are buses along the main road …

 Keep reading 0 comments